thomashseedorf/hashicorp_project/education-engineer/terraform-getting-started.md

 Check for errors.
 If you see errors, check that you correctly copied and pasted the code.

-If you don't see any errors, enter the command below, type `yes` at the prompt, and press ENTER to provision the resources.
-This command can take a few minutes to run.
+If you don't see any errors, provision the resources.

 ```shell
 $ terraform apply